 Part of our Mission is to enhance and support the careers of working scientists, engineers, and data scientists.
 We don't do anything like placements.
 However, we offer programs to address "what they don't teach you in school".

 In turn, we hope that you will help us identify emerging breakthroughs, provide insight, and generate fresh ideas for our programs and enhancement projects.
 We work with each individual to bring you into the activities that are most intriguing for you.

 Watch for My First Laboratory webinars and Workshop during National Post-Doc Appreciation Week, September 17-21, 2018.

 Interested?
 Please send a note to firstname.lastname@example.org and we’ll get started.

-Doreen Badheka, Ph.D., Program Director, Rutgers Graduate School of Biomedical Sciences
+Doreen Badheka, Ph.D., Program Director, School of Graduate Studies - Rutgers University

 Dr. Badheka is involved in developing platforms that enable graduate students and postdoctoral fellows to explore diverse career paths and develop relevant core competencies.
 In her current role she also serves as a liaison between the graduate school and various external organizations that include nonprofits, educational alliances and industry.
 She is passionate about advancement of basic and biomedical research as well as STEM education among younger generation.

 Neha Nigam, Ph.D., Strategy Program Manager - HITLAB Healthcare Innovation Lab